This article explains the issues and the law you should have in mind when you consider negotiating a sub-lease for your business.

-A good rule of thumb is that if the proposed sublease is of the whole of the premises, the landlord should always go for an assignment of the whole.
+A good rule of thumb is that if the proposed sublease is of the whole of the premises, the landlord should always go for an assignment of the lease of the whole.

-If the landlord is worried about the financial strength of the proposed new tenant, he is better off insisting on guarantees or simply refusing the assignment, than setting up a sublease and relying on his tenant to cover any problem.
+If the landlord is worried about the financial strength of the proposed new tenant, they are better off insisting on guarantees or simply refusing the assignment, than setting up a sublease and relying on their tenant to cover any problem.